kubernetes/enhancements/keps/sig-node/4540-strict-cpu-reservation/README.md

 Yes.
 Reserved CPU cores will be strictly used for system daemons and interrupt processing no longer available for workloads.

 The feature is only enabled when all following conditions are met:
-1. The `static` `CPUManager` policy must be selected
+1. The `static` `CPUManager` policy is selected
-2. The `CPUManagerPolicyBetaOptions` feature gate must be enabled
-3. The new `strict-cpu-reservation` policy option must be selected
+2. The `CPUManagerPolicyBetaOptions` feature gate is enabled and the `strict-cpu-reservation` policy option is selected
-4. The `reservedSystemCPUs` is not empty
+3. The `reservedSystemCPUs` is not empty

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?